maxime-michel/ttg/_posts/2013-06-21-acoustic-vs-electric-guitar-which-to-pick.md

 through obstacles.

-There's many different types of guitars (some of them even are hybrids), but, put simply, there's two main categories:
+There's many different types of guitars (some of them even are hybrids), but, put simply, there are two main categories:

 - acoustic guitars
 - electric guitars